Career Resources for Faculty

 - Call in the Substitutes.
 Team Up with Career Development staff to offer engaging workshops for your students when other obligations take you away from the classroom.

-- Experience Counts: Internships, Project CLOSE-UP, and Arnold Internship Grants
+- Experience Counts: Internships, Shadowing, and Arnold Internship Grants

 - Sample Faculty Reference Letter, Legal Q & A on Reference Letters